mhayden7/CoinSorter/README.md

 - The publish script is written in bash, but may work in PowerShell also.

 ## Disclaimer
 Although the services used in this tutorial might be inexpensive to most, they are not free.
-I am not responsible for any charges you incur in your account.
+I am not responsible for any charges you incur.

 Services used in this demo project include:
 - SQS